iesiyok/accountable-js/accjs-extension/README.md

 <h3>Design Overview</h3>

-The browser extension has control over all tabs with background script.
-The background script maintains a key-value map for each tabId and its status.
+The browser extension has control over all tabs with a service worker.
+The service worker maintains a key-value map for each tabId and its status.
 The background script is under 'background' folder.
 The SXG verification component given above is currently built in the extension using web assembly and the background script uses this component for signature verification.

 The extension runs content script on start of each web request.
 The content script examines the Document Object Model(DOM) with Mutation Observer and sorts out the active content that can be inline script, external script, event handler or iframe.
 The content scripts can work both on the top level window and iframe contexts and send their active content list to the background script seperately.